 What is a retail Shop Lease in Queensland

-Understanding the term retail shop lease and whether it applies to your lease can be crucial (and complex).
-A lease won’t explicitly state that it is a retail shop lease as these are defined by the Retail Shop Leases Act 1994 (Qld) (the Act).
+Understanding the term ‘retail shop lease’ and whether it applies to your lease can be crucial (and complex).
+A lease won’t specifically state it is a ‘retail shop lease.’
+Instead, whether it qualifies as one depends on whether it meets the definition under the Retail Shop Leases Act 1994 (Qld).

-Two recent decisions from the Queensland Civil and Administrative Tribunal (QCAT) illustrate how these issues can play out when there’s a dispute:
+Two recent decisions from the Queensland Civil and Administrative Tribunal (QCAT) illustrate how the intricacies of the definition can play out when there’s a dispute:

 - Farmers Arms Tavern Pty Ltd v Barns [2025] QCAT 134 and